mithilesh-here/Project2018-iris/README.md

 Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools.

-NumPy is the fundamental package for scientific computing with Python
+NumPy is an open source fundamental python library for scientific computing using arrays, transforms, etc.

 HoloViews is an open-source Python library designed to make data analysis and visualization seamless and simple.